top of page

 Park Facilities

 Betts Park has plenty of space for different activities.
-Bylaws prohibit all commercial activity (including the walking of dogs for profit), but family and free community events are welcomed.
+Bylaws prohibit any commercial activity (including the walking of dogs for profit) or political rallies, but family and free community events are welcomed.
 Please visit the Bromley Parks website for details on how to book space for events.

 There is neither a café nor toilets in Betts Park.